 Treating CLL With Bruton's Tyrosine Kinase Inhibitors

-During a live virtual event, Sameer A. Parikh, MBBS, discussed with participating physicians the treatment options for patients with chronic lymphocytic leukemia in the front-line setting by risk assessment.
+During a live virtual event, Sameer A. Parikh, MBBS, discussed with participating physicians frontline treatment options of BTK inhibitors in patients with chronic lymphocytic leukemia.

 Editor’s Note: This article is based on an earlier event.
 As such, more recent updates to the chronic lymphocytic leukemia landscape may not be reflected.